Below is a list of the top companies exploring cell therapy treatments for diabetes.

 Companies Exploring Stem Cell Treatment for Diabetes

-Given the growing promise of regenerative medicine, the following companies are exploring stem cell for diabetes therapy.
+Given the growing promise of regenerative medicine, the following companies are exploring the use of stem cells for diabetes treatment.

 1. Seraxis | Cell Replacement Therapy for Type 1 Diabetes

 Seraxis Inc. is a privately owned biotechnology company with GMP labs located in Germantown, Maryland.
 Seraxis is developing a cell replacement therapy for insulin-dependent diabetes, called SR-01.
 Seraxis developed a proprietary induced pluripotent stem cells (iPSC) line that is specifically tailored to produce pure, fully mature lab-grown islets that respond to glucose and secrete insulin like a native islet.

 In addition, Seraxis has developed SeraGraft, a device for the encapsulation of the cells and their implant.
 The biocompatible retrievable macro- device has been shown to be safe and to prevent the destruction of the insulin-producing cells by the host immune system.